Eli Grey

 Examples of preventable link fraud

 Link fraud is commonly used on popular websites to hijack ecommerce and software downloads.
-People that don’t block ads can get convincing link fraud whenever they search for web browsers[1][2], videoconferencing apps[3], password managers[4], task management apps[5], authenticator apps[6], open source image editing software[7], and cryptocurrency wallet managers[8].
+People that don’t block ads can get convincing link fraud whenever they search for web browsers[1][2], videoconferencing apps[3], password managers[4], task management apps[5], authenticators[6], software development tools[7], open source image editors[8], and cryptocurrency wallet managers[9].
 People are more likely to input their sensitive account information when they see valid links to trusted sites on ‘trustworthy’ search engines.

 An industry-wide lack of effective technical protections allows scam operations to scale up such that it becomes practical to farm low-value targets en-masse.
 There are instances where scammers use link fraud just to collect media streaming provider credentials[10], likely for resale.